-Loans receivable from a related party is covered by a loan agreement executed in 2019 with Marcventures Mining and Development Corporation (MMDC), a related party under common control, bears fixed interest of 10% per annum and is due and demandable.
-Management has assessed that interest receivables are impaired as at December 31, 2021.
-Impairment loss recognized in 2021 amounted to ₱5.5 million.
-On April 12, 2022, the Company's BOD approved to waive the interest from MMDC as at December 31, 2021 (see Note 12).
+Loan receivable from a related party is covered by a loan agreement executed in 2018 with Marcventures Mining and Development Corporation (MMDC), a related party under common control, bears fixed interest of 10% per annum and is due and demandable.
+Management has assessed that the outstanding interest receivable was impaired in 2021, thus the Company recognized an impairment loss amounting to P5.5 million in the statement of comprehensive income.
+Further, interest from loan receivable was waived for 2021 and no interest income was recognized for the year.
+The Company's BOD subsequently approved the waiving of the interest from loan receivable from MMDC on April 12, 2022.